-We sponsor a 401(k) retirement savings plan for our U.S. employees where employees can contribute up to 100% of their compensation, subject to the limits established by law.
-In 2018, we increased our match to 50% of the employee's elective deferrals, up to the first 6% of the employee's pre-tax compensation for each pay period.
+We sponsor a 401(k) retirement savings plan for our U.S. employees where employees can contribute up to 80% of their compensation, subject to the limits established by law.
+We match 50% of the employee's elective deferrals, up to the first 6% of the employee's pre-tax compensation for each pay period.
 A portion of our match is in company stock, which is purchased from the open market by our plan provider and immediately deposited into the employee's 401(k) account.
-Additionally, we make statutory contributions to retirement plans as required by local foreign government regulations.